-If you are a chocolate lover you are going to love these deep Dark Chocolate Shortbread Slice & Bake Cookies that are rich in flavor and have that wonderful melt in your mouth delicious buttery shortbread texture.
+If you are a dark chocolate lover you are going to love this Chocolate Shortbread Recipe for cookies that are rich in flavor and have that wonderful melt-in-your-mouth delicious buttery shortbread texture.

 This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page

-You can use any color of sprinkles you like, think Christmas, Easter, Halloween, birthday parties, or just because you want to make some cookies with pretty sprinkles.
+Sprinkles make cookies extra special and so colorful.
+For these chocolate sprinkle cookies, you can use any color of sprinkles you like, think Christmas, Easter, Halloween, birthday parties, or just because you want to make some festive cookies with pretty sprinkles.
 No matter what you use, the colorful sprinkles look so pretty next to the dark chocolate cookie dough.

 There are several types of sprinkles to use but I prefer using the little round candies called nonpareils.
 They stick better to the dough and keep their color.
 I have found the jimmie sprinkles don't stick as well and they tend to lose their color during baking, but you can use them.

 Of course, another great reason to use the nonpareils is to watch them roll all over your countertop and then onto the floor!
 A broom is required when making these cookies.

 Step 1.
 You need to melt the chocolate first so it can cool.
 Place the chocolate chips in a small bowl and place them in the microwave for 30 seconds, take the bowl out and stir, then return to the microwave at 15-second intervals until the chocolate is melted.
 If you are using a chocolate bar, chop the chocolate into small pieces similar to a chocolate chip.

 Step 2.
 Mix the flour, salt, and cocoa powder together in a small bowl, using a wire whisk will break up any clumps of cocoa powder.